edmundroberts/Term1_write_up/README.md

 ![moveing plat](https://user-images.githubusercontent.com/32567724/35196654-e6a61922-fecc-11e7-8516-834307a497d7.PNG)

 # Particle Spawn

-In otrder to visualise where the player should stand in order to be launched by the jump pad I created a partical spawner that emitted a runic symbol to show the play where to run.
+In otrder to visualise where the player should stand in order to be launched by the jump pad I created a partical spawner that emitted a runic symbol to show the play where to be.
+I chose a rune like design because it seemed more in keeping with the fantasy/wizard aesthetic that we were going for than if I used an actual jump pad etc.

 I created a drawing of the rune in photoshop.